-Amazon Prime, a service offering unlimited television streaming to members, brings these shows directly into millions of American homes every day, many of them produced by Amazon itself.
+Amazon Prime Video, a service offering unlimited television streaming to members, brings these shows directly into millions of American homes every day, many of them produced by Amazon itself.
+Amazon’s CEO Jeff Bezos recently reported that Prime now has over 100 million subscribers.
 Unfortunately, Amazon often produces original programming portraying gratuitous nudity, graphic sexual acts, and even graphic depictions of sexual assault.
 Many of Amazon’s most popular and most heavily-advertised original shows are rated TV-MA (mature audiences only) frequently containing graphic sex scenes, nudity, and violence.
 Amazon contributes to a culture of toxic sexual pressure in the media industry by producing content that requires actors to do nude scenes.

 While streaming can often provide hours of quality family entertainment, a recent analysis by NCOSE’s team of 115 third-party reviews by Common Sense Media of TV shows exclusively owned by Amazon indicated that Amazon Studios has several problems: